yochaigal/cairn/wip/2e/forest-seeds.md

   - Some paths are Conditional, represented by a crossed line.
   - Some paths are Hidden, represented by a dashed line.
   - Create intersections (crossed lines) with no POIs in between.
-- A direct path connecting betweeo two and four points is a trail.
+- Create trails by drawing over paths that connect multiple points in a direct or interesting manner.
+  - Hidden paths are not normally part of a trail.
+  - Use colored pencils or crayons to indicate different trails.
-- Roll on the [Trail Types](#trail-types) table for each unique trail, recording the results in your notebook.
+- Roll on the [Trail Types](#trail-types) table for each trail, recording the results in your notebook.

 #### Trail Types